 The hospitality environment currently evolves in the blink of an eye.
-Travel circumstances and your guests’ needs and wants can change overnight.
+Travel circumstances and your guest’s needs and wants can change overnight.
 So your approach to the market should be as fluid and dynamic as possible.
+Post-COVID travel opportunities abound if you know where to look.

-It seems certain that local and regional travel is to be the main income source for the foreseeable future.
-The recent South African Tourism Road to Recovery Report reports that inbound travel from the traditional source markets like the US and Europe is likely to be low this year due to reduced flights and strict government policies.
+It seems certain that local and regional travel will be the main income source in the foreseeable future.
+The recent South African Tourism Road to Recovery Report reports that inbound travel from traditional source markets like the US and Europe will likely be low this year due to reduced flights and strict government policies.

 The Oxford Economics forecasts predict Domestic and Regional markets will contribute 86% of South African tourism spend in 2021 and 82% in 2022.

-In the light of this, let’s focus our attention on some actions you can take now and some of the opportunities that are on the horizon.
+In light of this, let’s focus on some actions you can take now and some opportunities on the horizon.

 Four things to do as soon as possible: